 Staff auditors frequently email clients to conduct evidence inquiry.
 However, little research has examined how characteristics of email communication impact auditors’ assessments of evidence.
-We experimentally investigate whether two characteristics of email communication, client response time and message processing fluency, influence staff auditors’ judgments.
-We find that auditor skepticism is reduced when the client provides a more fluent email response compared to a less fluent response in a moderate response time.
-In addition, auditor skepticism is reduced when the client provides a more fluent email response in a moderate response time than an immediate response time.
-Our results suggest that if client management takes their time to respond to an auditor’s email then this may reduce auditor skepticism, especially if the client composes a fluent response.
-These findings have audit quality implications since the same client information provided via email can be perceived differently depending on other client communication characteristics.
+We experimentally investigate whether two characteristics of email communication, client response time and message processing fluency, influence auditors’ judgments.
+We find that auditor skepticism is reduced when the client provides a more fluent email response compared with a less fluent response in a moderate response time.
+In addition, auditor skepticism is reduced when the client provides a more fluent email response in a moderate response time versus in an immediate response time.
+Our results suggest that if client management takes their time to respond to an auditor’s email, then this may reduce auditor skepticism, especially if the client composes a fluent response.
+These findings have audit quality implications because the same client information provided via email can be perceived differently depending on other client communication characteristics.